Coping with the Struggle of Infertility - In a Tunnel with No End in Sight

 3. Maintain a Life Beyond Treatment

 When fertility treatment becomes the center of your life, your entire existence becomes hostage to treatment outcomes.
 Hobbies, work, friendships, travel.
-By consciously maintaining activities outside of treatment, you remain "a multifaceted person who also happens to be undergoing fertility treatment" rather than "a person defined by fertility treatment."
+By consciously maintaining activities outside of treatment, you can remain a multifaceted person who also happens to be undergoing fertility treatment rather than a person defined by fertility treatment.

 4. Seek Professional Psychological Support